mattermost/mattermost-test-management/data/test-cases/desktop-app--native-specific-/multi-window/focus-and-notification-behavior.md

 **Expected**

 A notification should appear.
-Clicking on the notification should bring the corresponding window to the front.
+Clicking on the notification should go to the main window.